Courses

 The answer to this question is a bit tricky — security is a rather wide category and plenty of extensions fall into it.
 Arguably, the most important security extensions are the ones that work as an antivirus, the ones that block ads and pop-ups, and the ones that store and encrypt your passwords.

-Using one of each of these types of security extensions means that you’re safe from malware.
+Using one of each of these types of secure browser extensions means that you’re safe from malware.
 You won’t need to deal with ads and pop-ups, and won’t need to remember any passwords (except for the master password for your password manager).

 One thing worth noting is that most of the extensions we’ll discuss will work on other Chromium-based browsers such as Chrome, Chromium, Brave, Vivaldi, Edge, Opera and many more.